History of Cobourg Lawn Bowling Club

 In 1974 a proposal was made by the Ladies section that the club should have its own Pin.
 The Ladies President at that time was Jean Rutherford and she took on the task of designing the Pin.
 The centrepiece of the design is a white rose which was the flower of the Cobourg Centennial.
 In 1994 the then club secretary, Shirley Fraser, initiated the production of a club crest, based on the pin, which was available for members to purchase, either as an individual crest or directly sown on to shirts and jackets.

 As part of the 110th anniversary celebrations it was decided that the logo should be updated to a more modern style.
 However the Executive Committee wanted to retain the traditional Cobourg white rose.
-After much discussion and refinement the new logo, as shown below, was introduced in 2017.
+After much discussion and refinement the new logo was introduced in 2017.